IJustinChan/Brick-Breaker/README.md

 ## Rules
 Use left arrow key or "a" to move the paddle left, and use right arrow key or "d" to move the paddle right.
 The objective is to keep the ball in play and destroy all bricks in each level.
 If all balls fall below the bottom of the screen, the player loses one life.

-The player has **three lives**.
+The player starts with **three lives**.
 To advance to the next level, all bricks in the current level must be destroyed.
 There is no fixed final level, so the game continues with increasing difficulty as long as the player has lives remaining.

 ## Game Mechanics

-### Bricks have Varying Health
+### Bricks Durability
 Bricks have different durability levels and may require multiple hits before being destroyed.
 The brick color indicates the number of hits required:
 - White bricks = 1 hit
 - Yellow bricks = 2 hits